blimmer/emberconf-2017-recap/slides.md

 ## Future of Glimmer and Ember
 * "this is the component API we want for Ember"
 * "ember is still the choice for big web applications"
-* "glimmer is the choice for small mobile apps that need to be very :racehorse:"
+* "glimmer is the choice for small mobile apps that need to be very performant"

 ---

 ## What Did Not Go Well
 * communication of...
   * `<angle-bracket>` syntax
   * routable components
   * pods

 ---

 ## How to Mitigate in the Future
-* Unlock experimentation via a small kernal with hooks
+* Unlock experimentation via a small kernel with hooks
-* Early adopters experiment with the addon
+* Early adopters experiment with the add-on
 * Once things are drop-in compatible, consider merging

 ---